Powerlifting is the ultimate test of upper body strength and can sometimes see athletes lift more than three times their own body weight!

 Women compete in the 41kg, 45kg, 50kg, 55kg, 61kg, 67kg, 73kg, 79kg, 86kg and +86kg divisions.

-Over the following years the sport started to include other disability groups and incorporate rules identical to those of Powerlifting competitions for able bodied athletes.
+In 1964 “Weightlifting” made its debut at the Tokyo Paralympic Games and featured just men with spinal cord injuries.
+Over the following years the sport and began to include other disability groups and incorporate rules similar to those of Powerlifting competitions for able bodied athletes.

 In 1992 it was decided that the Paralympics should only feature powerlifting as opposed to weightlifting.
 The resulting Barcelona Games saw athletes from 25 countries compete for medals.

-By the 1996 Atlanta Games this number had increased to 58 and by 2000, the year women first competed in Paralympic Powerlifting, the sport was practiced on all five continents.
+By the 1996 Atlanta Games this number had increased to 58, and by 2000, the year women first competed in Paralympic Powerlifting, the sport was practiced on all five continents.

-Today the sport boasts hundreds of athletes from more than 100 countries.
+Today the sport boasts hundreds of athletes from more than 110 countries.

-At the London 2012 Games, 200 athletes will compete in 20 medal events.
+At the Rio 2016 Games, 180 athletes competed in 20 medal events.